Package 'TDLM'

 Description

-This function checks that the TDLM's inputs have the required format (an names).
+This function checks that the TDLM's inputs have the required format (and names).

 Usage